Yesh2344/Screensharing-Application/README.md

 2. Type your message and press Enter or click "Send"
 3. Messages appear in real-time for all participants

+### File Sharing

+1. Go to the "Files" tab in any room
+2. Drag and drop files or click "Choose Files"
+3. Files are uploaded and shared with all participants
+4. Click "Download" to download shared files

 ## Project Structure